I would like to say a big thank you to you and all staff that have worked with my students you have raised aspirations and confidence in my students.

 The LifeSkills Motor Mechanics study programme will help you develop these skills and prepare you for the next step into your career.
 Once you have completed the course you could go onto an apprenticeship or get a job.
 With experience, you could become a senior technician, workshop supervisor or garage manager and could earn between £18,000 to £45,000 a year, depending on your role and experience.

-All of our programmes are designed to help you develop your English and Maths and improve your grades where needed.
+All courses are personalised to the individual with a core learning of Employability and Personal Development, Health and Safety and Functional Skills in Maths and English and ICT.
 You will also get the chance to get some local work experience and help you put what you have learnt on the course into practice and get that vital experience on to your CV.

 So no matter what type of business you want to work in, a Motor Mechanic study programme could be your first step in helping you get your first job or getting an apprenticeship.